Entanglement-enhanced magnetic induction tomography: Abstract

 \section{Abstract}

 Magnetic induction tomography (MIT) is a sensing protocol, exploring conductive objects via their response to radio-frequency magnetic fields.
 MIT is used in nondestructive testing ranging from geophysics to medical applications.
 Atomic magnetometers, employed as MIT sensors, allow for significant improvement of the MIT sensitivity and for exploring its quantum limits.
 Here we report entanglement-enhanced MIT with an atomic magnetometer used as the sensing element.
-We generate an entangled and spin-squeezed state of atoms of the sensor by stroboscopic quantum non-demolition measurement.
-We then utilize this spin state to demonstrate the improvement of one dimensional MIT sensitivity beyond the standard quantum limit.
+We generate an entangled and spin squeezed state of atoms of the sensor by stroboscopic quantum non-demolition measurement.
+We then utilize this spin state to demonstrate the improvement of one-dimensional MIT sensitivity beyond the standard quantum limit.

 Magnetic Induction Tomography (MIT) \cite{griffiths2001magnetic} uses a radio-frequency (RF) magnetic field from a coil to induce eddy currents in an object of interest.
-The eddy currents reveal information about the composition and shape of the object through their dependence on its conductivity and permeability.
-The MIT is a nondestructive and non-invasive method used to study hidden and concealed objects with applications in various kinds of sensing.
-While the bulk of MIT applications utilizes detection of the eddy currents by a pick-up coil, atomic rf magnetometers (AM) have been recently introduced as viable high-sensitivity alternative sensors for MIT \cite{wickenbrock2014magnetic,Deans2016EMinductionimaging,Wickenbrock2016Eddycurrentimaging, Deans2017imgaingAM,Jensen2019a}
+Detection of eddy currents allows to reveal information about the composition and shape of an object non-destructively and non-invasively since the eddy currents depend on the conductivity and permeability.
+While the bulk of MIT applications detect the eddy currents using a pick-up coil, atomic RF magnetometers (AM) have been introduced as viable high-sensitivity alternative sensors for MIT \cite{wickenbrock2014magnetic,Deans2016EMinductionimaging,Wickenbrock2016Eddycurrentimaging, Deans2017imgaingAM,Jensen2019a}.

-Quantum sensing and metrology is one of the major fields within Quantum Information Technologies \cite{Degen2017QuantumSensing}.
-It exploits generation of quantum states of light and matter, such as entanglement and squeezing, to improve the sensitivity of sensors beyond the standard quantum limits (SQL), the boundaries which exist in the absence of those quantum correlations.
-In the atomic physics context quantum enhancement of sensitivity has been demonstrated for electric field sensing \cite{gilmore2021quantum}, atomic clocks \cite{Derevianko2011, Schioppo2017}, atomic magnetometers (AM) \cite{bao2020spin,wasilewski2010quantum,sewell2012magnetic}, and atomic interferometry \cite{Appel2009}, to name a few.
+Quantum sensing and metrology is one of the major fields within quantum information technologies \cite{Degen2017QuantumSensing}.
+It exploits quantum states of light and matter, such as entanglement and squeezing, to improve the sensitivity of sensors beyond the standard quantum limits (SQL), the boundaries existing in the absence of quantum correlations.
+Within atomic physics, quantum enhancement of sensitivity has been demonstrated for electric field sensing \cite{gilmore2021quantum}, clock \cite{Derevianko2011, Schioppo2017}, magnetometer \cite{bao2020spin,wasilewski2010quantum,sewell2012magnetic}, and interferometry \cite{Appel2009}.